ordering a copy of your portrait

 The quality of paper used is also very important to the future preservation of the print.
 They should be printed onto heavy-weight paper made from cotton rather than wood pulp as it is superior in durability, light-fastness and strength, and survives many more years without fading, discolouration or deterioration.
 My printer therefore creates the prints onto Hahnemühle 308gsm Acid-Free Photo Rag paper – a specialist paper created for digital prints – with a 100% cotton rag content, which has a similar smooth texture to the heavy-weight cartridge paper that I draw on.

-After you’ve ordered your print, I will prepare the scan by ‘cleaning it up’ digitally using Adobe Photoshop – removing any tonal variations added by the scanning process and adjusting the tonal values to what I know will produce the closest match to your original portrait.
-In the case of an A3 size portrait (or larger) I’ll splice several high-res scans together and blend them so that you can’t see the join.
-I then send it off to the printer who does further work to set up and callibrate the image, balancing colour profiles and eliminating the background to produce the best match, before running off a ‘proof’ for me to check.
+After you’ve ordered your print, I’ll first splice several high-res scans together using Adobe Photoshop and blend them so that you can’t see the join.
+I then prepare the image by ‘cleaning it up’ digitally – removing any tonal variations added by the scanning process and adjusting the tonal values to what I know will produce the closest match to your original portrait.
+Finally I send the finished file off to the printer who does further work to set up and callibrate the image, balancing colour profiles and eliminating the background to produce the best match, before running off a ‘proof’ for me to check.